julienrf/play-json-derived-codecs/README.md

 - recursive types ;
 - polymorphic types.

-The artifacts are built for Scala 2.11, Play 2.4 and Shapeless 2.3.0.
+The artifacts are built for Scala 2.11, Play 2.5.x and Shapeless 2.3.0.
+For Play 2.4.x compatibility see version `3.2` and below.

 ## Usage